 - What is the cat eating?

-- Is the cat on any prescribed or non-prescribed medications or supplements?
+- Is the cat on any medications?

 Miliary dermatitis is easy to diagnose based on presenting symptoms.
 Other tests the veterinarian may recommend include: